 Working Group Conveners

 The FRIB Data Acquisition Working Group (https://www.phy.ornl.gov/fribdaq) was established when all the detector working groups were established, to examine the issues of data acquisition in at FRIB and to envision what modern data acquisition would be like in the age of FRIB experiments, starting in the year 2020 and after.
+With the beginning of the FRIB scientific experimental program new solutions for data acquistion and data analysis have been developed and deployed to smoothen the interface beween FRIB users and the facility.
 The scope of our activities covers:

 - Data acquisition - readout, run control, time synchronization